-- ➤ Dependent child of active duty, Title 10 AGR/Reservist on extended active duty, title 32 AGR performing full-time active duty, retired or deceased Air Force member. - > Spouse of active duty Air Force member. - Surviving spouse of active duty or retired Air Force member.

-- ➤ Enrolled in a post-secondary institution as an undergraduate student, Freshman Senior.

-- Enrolled as a full-time student.

-- Minimum GPA of a 2.0 on a 4.0 scale.
+- ★ Dependent child of active duty, Title 10 AGR/Reservist on extended active duty, Title 32 AGR performing full-time active duty, retired or deceased Air Force member. - ★ Spouse of active duty Air Force member or Title 10 AGR/ Reservist on extended active duty. - ★ Surviving spouse of active duty or retired Air Force member. - ★ Enrolled in a post-secondary institution as an undergraduate student, Freshman Senior. - \ Enrolled as a full-time student. - Minimum GPA of a 2.0 on a 4.0 scale.